puppetlabs/puppet_metrics_dashboard/README.md

 ### Allow Telegraf to access PE-PostgreSQL

-The following class is required to be applied to the Master (or the PE Database node if using external PostgreSQL) for collection of PostgreSQL metrics via Telegraf.
+The following class is required to be applied to the Primary Server (or the PE Database node if using external PostgreSQL) for collection of PostgreSQL metrics via Telegraf.

 ```puppet
 node 'master.example.com' {